ONTAP 9 Manuals ( CA08871-402 )

 • Windows or Linux home directories

-Because users could create files with extensions that weren’t detected in the learning period, there is greater possibility of false positives in this workload.
+Because users could create files with extensions that weren’t detected in the learning period, there a is greater possibility of false positives in this workload.

-• Images and video
+• Images

-For example, health care records and Electronic Design Automation (EDA) data.
+For example, health care records and Electronic Design Automation (EDA) data

 Unsuitable workloads